 Using Unchecked_Conversion, Address_To_Access_Conversions, or calling an imported subprogram to create a value, or reference to a value, that has an abnormal representation.

-The full list is given in the index of the Ada language reference manual under erroneous execution.
+The full list is given in the index of ISO/IEC 8652 under erroneous execution.

 Any occurrence of erroneous execution represents a failure situation, as the results are unpredictable, and may involve overwriting of memory, jumping to unintended locations within memory, and other uncontrolled events.